Cloth Physics + Morph Targets

 Then add the following nodes and paint the simulation area:

-After that you can add whichever config nodes you want to use as normal.
-Refer to Epic documentation or the default cloth asset as an example on how these can configured.
-Also ensure your data graph contains a "SetPhysicsAsset" node so we get collisions from the character's physics asset.
+After that you can add whichever simulation config nodes you want to use.
+Refer to Epic documentation or the default cloth asset as an example on how these can be configured.
+Ensure your data flow graph contains a "Set Physics Asset" node so we get collisions from the character's physics asset (create and set one up with colliders if you don't have one already).

 Once you have the cloth simulating in the preview window you can proceed.